A Weaker Notion of Atomicity in Integral Domains: Notation and Background

-In this section we recall some terminology, and fix the notations that we need in this paper.\\ We note by $\N$, $\Z$, $\Q$, $\R$ the sets of positive integers, integers, rational numbers, real numbers respectively.
-We let $\Z_+$ and $\Q_+$ denote the sets of nonnegative integers and rational numbers respectively. \begin{Df} We recall that a monoid is a pair $(M,\cdot)$, where $M$ is a commutative cancellative semigroup with identity.\end{Df}
+In this section we recall some terminology, and fix the notations that we need in this paper.\\ We note by $\N$, $\Z$, $\Q$, and $\R$ the sets of positive integers, integers, rational numbers, and real numbers, respectively.
+We let $\Z_+$ and $\Q_+$ denote the sets of nonnegative integers and rational numbers, respectively.
+Throughout this paper, all monoids are assumed to be commutative, cancellative, torsion-free semigroups with identity.

-Let $(M,\cdot)$ be a monoid.
+Let $M$ be a monoid, written multiplicatively.
 An element $b \in M$ is \emph{unit} if there exists $c \in M$ such that $b c = 1$.
 We let $U(M)$ denote the group of unit elements of $M$, and we say that $M$ is reduced if $U(M)$ is trivial.
 When $M$ is the multiplicative monoid of an integral domain $D$, the unit elements of $M$ are precisely the units of $D$.
 A nonempty subset $N\subseteq M$ is a submonoid of $M$ if it is closed under multiplication and contains the identity element of $M$.
-Let $S\subseteq M$, a submonoid of $M$ generated by $S$, denoted by $\langle S\rangle$, is the intersection of all the submonoids of $M$ contaning $S$.
+Let $S\subseteq M$, a submonoid of $M$ generated by $S$, denoted by $\langle S\rangle$, is the intersection of all the submonoids of $M$ containing $S$.